 What are the risks for directors of an insolvent company?

 Directors ( www.practicallaw.com/9-107-6117) of insolvent companies owe their duties to the company's creditors ( www.practicallaw.com/2-379-0852) , not to its shareholders.
 Directors who are concerned about the financial position of their company must consider their actions carefully and take specialist advice (see Checklist, Dos and don'ts for directors of a company on the brink of insolvency ( www.practicallaw.com/0-383-8732) and Practice note, How do I give effective advice to a business in financial difficulty? ( www.practicallaw.com/0-385-2695) ).

 - Its directors can be sued in their personal capacity for losses made by creditors if the directors continued to trade after the company had become insolvent (wrongful trading).

-- The administrator or liquidator reports to the Insolvency Service, an agency of the Department for Business, Innovation and Skills ( www.practicallaw.com/2-107-6088) (BIS) on the conduct of the directors and, if appropriate, BIS will bring director disqualification proceedings.
+- The administrator or liquidator reports to the Insolvency Service, an agency of the Department for Business, Energy and Industrial Strategy (BEIS), on the conduct of the directors and, if appropriate, BEIS will bring director disqualification proceedings.

 These risks are in addition to any liability that the directors have for any breaches of duty to the company.
 For more information, see Practice note, Insolvency and considerations for directors ( www.practicallaw.com/5-107-3984) .